-Because groceries will be dropped at your door, you have to remember to watch out for them.
+Because groceries will be dropped at your door, you must remember to watch out for them.
 This is especially important if the weather is warm and you've ordered meat and frozen foods.
-You will get an email letting you know your order is out for delivery and when it's been dropped off.
+I get an email and text message telling me when my order is out for delivery and when it has been dropped off.

-Fresh has more limited options than my grocery store and some items like milk are more expensive, so using this service may reduce but not eliminate trips to the store for many households.
+Fresh has more limited options than my grocery store, so using this service may reduce but not eliminate trips to the store for many households.

 An environmental downside is that lot of packaging is used.
 My most recent order came in five paper bags.
 I also regularly order groceries from Target for pickup.
 At Target, three bags would have been used for all the items that came in five bags from Fresh.
 Two of those bags had insulated bag liners inside to protect perishable items.
 That's seven bags for about 20 items.
 All the bags are recyclable, but it's still a lot of waste.

 Should you tip the person dropping off the order?
 In a February 2019 Los Angeles Times article called "Where does a tip to an Amazon driver go?
 In some cases, toward the driver’s base pay," Amazon was accused of dipping "into the tips earned by contracted delivery drivers to cover their promised pay."